ansible-community/molecule-kubevirt/README.rst

 SSH access
 ==========

-By default, the driver connects onto ssh via VirtualMachineInstance Pod ip.
+By default, the driver connects onto ssh via VirtualMachineInstance Pod ip and molecule needs to be able to ssh directly to Pod ip:

-If molecule runs outside of the target Kubernetes cluster, a route to Pods must be defined:

 * if running local Kubernetes with kind: